 –May/Jun 2019 in residency at Obras Portugal, Évora-Monte, Portugal

-–May-Jun 2019 Onview at the Fondazione Fabrica de Ciocolatto
+–May-Jun 2019 Onview at the Fondazione Fabrica de Ciocolatto in Switzerland.

 –January/February 2019 resident at Massapê Projetos, an artist-run space in São Paulo.
 There a new performance and site specific installation was presented, alongside with a public talk, in dialogue with the curator Julie Dumont/The Bridge Project.